top of page

 Required experience for application

-To apply for your first assessment, your case log book (see details below) must demonstrate that you have fully led at each stage of the consultation process, on at least 20 cases from beginning to end.
-These 20 cases need to have taken after pre-certification and within the 24 months prior to your assessment.
+To apply for your first assessment, your case log book (see details below) must demonstrate that you have led at least 20 cases, from beginning to end i.e. including follow-up*.
+These 20 cases need to have taken place after pre-certification and within the 24 months prior to your assessment.

-The stages of the typical consultation process, to which we are referring, are shown here:
+The stages of the typical consultation, which you should have led, are shown here:

 The performance criteria against which we assess an applicant are very specific - they are documented here.